Enhancing Traditional Environmental Community and Environmental Justice Community Collaboration

 “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”
 Martin Luther King, Jr.

 Winning in the conservation movement is about recognizing mutuality in the destiny of the natural environment and the people who live in it, and how preventing harm to one prevents harm to the other.
-Working to achieve justice for people will result in conservation wins for the natural environment and Chandra T. Taylor plans to do just that with her TogtherGreen project.
+Working to achieve justice for people will result in conservation wins for the natural environment.
+Chandra T. Taylor focused her fellowship project on this principle.

 As a senior attorney in the Chapel Hill, North Carolina office of Southern Environmental Law Center, Chandra maintains a passionate interest in conserving the natural environment and achieving environmental justice (EJ), which will be achieved “when everyone enjoys the same degree of protection from environmental and health hazards and equal access to the decision-making process to have a healthy environment in which to live, learn, and work.”